 Despite big numbers when it comes to losses for the year, Amazon and Flipkart shelled out INR 2462 Cr and INR 1183 Cr respectively in FY19 under Employee Benefit Expenses.
 Paytm and Snapdeal followed this pack but are quite behind with INR 177 Cr and INR 137 Cr respectively.
 These expenses typically include housing, insurance, retirement benefits, bonus payments and more.

-Which Ecommerce Marketplace Is On Top?
+Which Ecommerce Player Is Pulling Ahead?

 Between Amazon and Flipkart, the latter performs well on the grounds of a good balance sheet current ratio and working capital.
 Even when we look at expenses, Flipkart is second to Amazon in terms of advertising and legal charges.